Top 10 Egypt Tourist Attractions

 #9 – Western Sahara Desert

-The Western Desert is home to many of Egypt’s popular tourist attractions, most of which are located in or near to the various oases.
+The Western Desert is home to many popular Egypt tourist attractions, most of which are located in or near to the various oases.
 The best way to view these attractions is by booking an oases package tour or a Sahara desert adventure tour.
 Most good oases tours will include a visit to all the different oases, and you will often be taken to see the best sites found at each of them.

-In addition to the oases and their historical monuments, the Western Desert is also home to several natural attractions, including the White Desert; the Black Desert, and the Valley of the Whales, to name just a few.
+In addition to the oases and their historical monuments, the Western Desert is also home to several natural Egypt attractions, including the White Desert; the Black Desert, and the Valley of the Whales, to name just a few.

 #8 – Karnak Temple Complex